Is Your Fishing & Hunting Lodge, Marina or Resort Business Sellable?

 If you don’t have a strong list of loyal repeat guests, or it isn’t organized into a form that the new owner can easily take action on, then expect this to setback your business sale.

-There is certainly a cost to acquire new guests, whether its paying for advertising, enrolling in our GrowSMART Program, having a new website designed or hitting the road and attending trade shows.
+There is certainly a cost to acquire new guests, whether its paying for advertising, having a new website designed or hitting the road and attending trade shows.
 All of these items have a cost.

 Having a strong guest list will help the new owner reasonably estimate occupancy for their first season operating your business.